 restores power to the house only if the power stays on for two minutes.

-It's very handy that it displays the input voltage, and the 32A circuit
+It's useful that it displays the input voltage (even when the output is

 Other Amazon customers assured me that the device makes no noise during